We have information you must know before you buy the Navigator.

 Lincoln's power-folding rear seat is easy to use and can be handy.
 The seat is split, and operates with a pair of toggle switches just inside the power liftgate.
 Simply press one or both, and one or both seat halves fold flat to the load-floor level.
 We'd like it better if there were redundant switches on the dash, as there are for the rear sliding doors on a minivan, for example.
 And if the rear-seat headrests are up, the driver has to lean into (or climb into) the rear to manually release them before the power folding mechanism will work.

 Cargo capacity for the Navigator L is 128.2 cubic feet with the second- and third-row seats folded.
-For perspective, that's more space than the entire interior volume of most passenger vehicles.
-Moreover, the dimensions of the Navigator L's load floor are largest in the class, with enough space for 4x8 sheets of building material.
+For perspective, that's more space than the entire interior volume of most passenger vehicles, and enough space for 4x8 sheets of building material.
 Behind the third row of the Navigator L is 42.6 cubic feet of cargo space when the third-row seats are upright.
 That's considerably more than any other luxury sport-utility, and almost as much as in the typical mid-size wagon with its rear seats folded.

 A cargo divider folds up out of the floor behind the seats and essentially splits the load area in half, which helps control cargo by limiting the space over which packages or bags might slide back and forth.